wheaney/decky-XRGaming/README.md

 Sideview mode has the same constraints as Virtual display mode.
 See [Why isn't it working?](#why-isnt-it-working) in the Virtual display help section.

+## Supporter Tier

+Supporter Tier features are enhancments to core functionality, offered as a way to reward those who have [supported the project](https://ko-fi.com/wheaney).
+Core features -- like Virtual Display mode, VR-Lite mouse/joystick modes, and Follow mode's display positioning/resizing settings -- will always remain available to everyone regardless of supporter status.
+Donating $10 gets you a year, and $25 gets you lifetime of Supporter Tier access.
+The plugin will begin to warn you when you're within 30 days of expiration, and -- if you have enough funds -- your access will renew automatically within 7 days of expiration so you never experience an unexpected outage.
+Your device is never required to be online to continue using Supporter Tier features when enabled, but if your access expires while offline (even if you have enough funds), the features will be disabled until the next time your device goes online and the license can be refreshed.
+Be sure to check for expiration warnings prior to travel.

+Features currently offered:
+* Smooth Follow (in Follow mode)
+* Automatic Recentering (in Virtual Display mode)
+* Side-by-side suppor (in Virtual Display mode)

 ## Upcoming features

 So much more is already in the works for this plugin!
 If you're enjoying it and any of the upcoming features sound appealing, or if you have a feature request, please consider [becoming a supporter](https://ko-fi.com/wheaney).

 Upcoming features: